Raul184/React_Native/README.md

-"# React_Native Apps buildt with CLI"
+"# React_Native App built with CLI"

+A performance timer app